BlankSpruce/gersemi/README.md

   (defaults)

   -q, --quiet, --no-quiet
                         Skip printing non-error messages to stderr.
-                        [default: don't skip]
-  --color, --no-color   If --diff is selected showed diff is colorized.
-Colorama has to
-                        be installed for this option to work.
+                        [default: don't skip, same as --no-quiet] --color, --no-color   If --diff is selected showed diff is colorized.
+Colorama has to be installed for this option to work.
-                        [default: don't colorize diff] -w (INTEGER | max), --workers (INTEGER | max) Explicit number of workers or 'max' for maximum possible number of workers on given machine used to format multiple files in parallel. [default: max] --cache, --no-cache   Enables cache with data about files that are known to be formatted to speed up execution. [default: cache enabled] --config CONFIGURATION_FILE
+                        [default: don't colorize diff, same as --no-color] -w (INTEGER | max), --workers (INTEGER | max) Explicit number of workers or 'max' for maximum possible number of workers on given machine used to format multiple files in parallel. [default: max] --cache, --no-cache   Enables cache with data about files that are known to be formatted to speed up execution.
+                        [default: cache enabled, same as --cache] --config CONFIGURATION_FILE
                         Path to configuration file.
 When present this configuration file will be used for determining configuration for all sources